sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ## Discussion

-Concurrently, some recent groundbreaking models, such as LLaMA <d-cite key="touvron2023llama"></d-cite> and Alpaca <d-cite key="alpaca"></d-cite>, owe a significant part of their progresses to the integration of code during training.
-These works argue that leveraging code data improves the intrinsic reasoning skills of foundation models.
+Concurrently, some recent groundbreaking models, such as LLaMA <d-cite key="touvron2023llama"></d-cite>, Alpaca <d-cite key="alpaca"></d-cite> and Deepseek <d-cite key="shao2024deepseekmath"></d-cite>, owe a significant part of their progresses to the integration of code and math problems during training.
+These works argue that leveraging code and math data improves the intrinsic reasoning skills of foundation models.
 This claim is also supported by subsequent experiments showing that CoT further enhances this advantage <d-cite key="fu2022gptroadmap"></d-cite><d-cite key="wei2022chain"></d-cite>.
-However, exact mechanisms and causalities underlying this enhancement remain unclear.

-There are some intuitions about the relationship between training on code and enhancing reasoning abilities.
-1) Pre-training provides LLMs with exposure to the logic inherent in programming languages, thus facilitating the development of systematic reasoning <d-cite key="ma2023training"></d-cite>.
-2) The dependencies and data flow within code structures (e.g., curly brackets indicating scope) contribute to the model's capabilities on capturing long-term dependency <d-cite key="wang2022self"></d-cite><d-cite key="ma2023training"></d-cite>.
-3) The deterministic nature of code execution ensures non-duality in output for the same input, mitigating ambiguity in LLMs' logical deductions.
+Several insights help explain this phenomenon: 1) Pre-training provides LLMs with exposure to the logic inherent in programming and mathematical languages, thus facilitating the development of systematic reasoning <d-cite key="ma2023training"></d-cite>.
+2) The dependencies and logic flow within these contents  contribute to the model's capabilities on capturing long-term dependency <d-cite key="wang2022self"></d-cite><d-cite key="ma2023training"></d-cite>.
+3) The deterministic nature of code execution and math derivation ensures non-duality in output for the same input, mitigating ambiguity in LLMs' logical deductions.

-While code serve as structured and symbolic data, it may not enclose the full reasoning process and lack textual format diversity expressed in natural language <d-cite key="ma2023training"></d-cite>, which tends to be ambiguous.
-Consequently, adhering to the paradigm of training LLMs with code may be not enough to generalize across varied tasks.
-A natural question arises: Is there another alternative data source that can complement code, thereby elevating LLMs from the perspective of data quality and diversity?
+We posit that data generated from decision-making games shares similar advantages, while introducing unique challenges such as **uncertainty** and **imperfect information**.
+Our experiments reveal that such data contributes to improving general reasoning abilities.
+Consequently, we propose that similar synthetic data generation strategies be incorporated into future pre-training phases of large models to enhance the logical structure and diversity of reasoning challenges in the training dataset.

 ## Conclusion